AdamMSowards/sampleDHproject/pages/essay-01.md

 # History Will End

 {% include feature/line-chart.html data="party-platforms-1900-1944-republican" topic="government power" %}
 This topic, which I labled "government power," rises during a period of conservative Republican rule.
-Conservatism in the 1920s eschewed power and government growth.
-This juxtaposition, then, is counterintuitive.
+Conservatism in the 1920s eschewed power and government growth.[^1] This juxtaposition, then, is counterintuitive.
 Either I labeled it wrong (a likely occurrence), or there is something about our traditional understanding of Republican governance that demands more attention.

 ## Introduction